 And finally, I used to pay $35 to my creditcard provider (also a Big 5 bank) for the ‘privilege’ of having my interest rate reduced from 18.5% to 11.4%.
 My records for anything prior to 2011 are not complete but from pulling out what I do have I estimated that in 2008 the fees I paid resembled something like this:

-I’ve paid hundreds of dollars in fees and have received nothing in return, craptastic service, staff that is less knowledgable on products than I am (my current contact excluded, not surprisingly she is a CFP) and zilch in interest for deposits.
-And I’m not the only one, after examining my 21-year old sisters finances she is very much in the same boat I was and is paying an overlimit fee of $35 on her creditcard about once every two months… in addition to all the fees and interest I just wrote about.
-Until I pointed it out to her she didn’t realize she had a choice.
+I’ve paid hundreds of dollars in fees and have received nothing in return, craptastic service, staff that is less knowledgable on products than I am and zilch in interest for deposits.
+And I’m not the only one, after examining my 21-year old sisters finances she is very much in the same boat I was and is paying an overlimit fee of $35 on her creditcard about once every two months… (besides her stupid choices to get to that point) in addition to all the fees and interest I just wrote about.
+But until I pointed it out to her she didn’t realize she had a choice on how to deal with some of this.

 I paid off my creditcard and haven’t paid interest in more than a year and a half, I don’t carry a balance and I sure as hell am not paying a bank to make a really crappy interest rate, slightly less crappy by dropping it from 19.5% to 12.4%.
 I save myself the headache and just don’t carry a balance.